ibm-cloud-docs/containers/storage-file-vpc-apps.md

 ## Setting up encryption in-transit (EIT)
 {: #storage-file-vpc-eit}

+Encryption in-transit is available as a Beta.
+{: beta}

 Review the following information about EIT.

 - By default, file shares are [encrypted at rest](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#FS-encryption) with IBM-managed encryption.
 - If you choose to use encryption in-transit, you need to balance your requirements between performance and enhanced security.
 Encrypting data in-transit can have performance impacts due to the processing that is needed to encrypt and decrypt the data at the endpoints.
 - EIT is not available for Secure by Default clusters and requires you the disable outbound traffic protection in clusters 1.30 and later.
 - EIT is available for cluster versions 1.30 and later.
 - For more information about encryption in-transit, see [VPC Encryption in Transit](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-eit).
+- EIT is not available for statically provisioned volumes.
+To set up EIT, you must use dynamic provisioning.
+- EIT packages are automatically updated in your cluster when EIT is enabled.

 Complete the following steps to set up encryption-in-transit (EIT) for file shares in your {{site.data.keyword.containerlong_notm}} cluster.
 Enabling EIT installs the required packages on your worker nodes.